loweyequeue/alchemist/README.md

 To use alchemist for a project simply run `alchemist --init` in the project root

-This will create an `alchemist.toml` file with an example for each type of supported task
+This will create an `alchemist.toml` file with an example of each supported task type.

-Then run `alchemist --list` to see all available tasks
+Then run `alchemist --list` to see all available tasks.

 Then simply run one of the tasks with `alchemist my-task`.

-Or multiple tasks (in serial) with `alchemist my-task1 my-task2`
+Or multiple tasks (serially) with `alchemist my-task1 my-task2`

-Check below for a more in-depth explanation on all task types
+Check below for a more in-depth explanation on all task types.

 ## Tasks

-### basic_task
+### Basic Task

 A simple task, execute command X with Yn arguments.

-Inside your `alchemist.toml` create a new task with atleast a `command` field
+Inside your `alchemist.toml` create a new task with at least a `command` field

 ```toml
 [tasks.my_basic_task]